 San Diego Fall Prevention Task Force:

-Aging & Independence Services, a division of the County of San Diego's Health and Human Services Agency sponsors the San Diego Fall Prevention Task Force.
+The County of San Diego, Health and Human Services Agency, Aging & Independence Services, sponsors the San Diego Fall Prevention Task Force.
 The Task Force includes older adults and service providers.
 The main chapter and North County chapter each meet once per month.
 Our mission is to reduce falls and their devastating consequences.

 North County Chapter: 3rd Tuesday of each month, from 1:00 - 2:30